jcorbin/pchepa/build_guide.md

 ## Material Cost Estimates

 Assuming filament cost of $14.99/kg:
-1. stationary costs about $89.57
+1. stationary costs about $88.29
-2. portable costs about $133.32
+2. portable costs about $132.04

 Breakdown:
 - 3d printed parts:
-  1. stationary needs 930g of filament and around 27 hours of print time over 13 prints
+  1. stationary needs 893g of filament and around 25 hours of print time over 12 prints
-  2. portable needs 1.23kg of filament and around 35 hours of print time over 13 prints
+  2. portable needs 1.15kg of filament and around 33 hours of print time over 12 prints
 - commodity parts:
   - fans and filters cost around $58
   - mechanical hardware and electronics cost around $18 per unit (pwm controller, usb pd trigger, various wires, metric bolts and heatset inserts)
   - portable costs another $39.31 for a usb battery bank, patch cable, and carrying strap

-NOTE: due to most electronic and mechanical parts coming in kits/packs, you'll likely spend more up front, and then have a lot of spare parts on hand.
+**NOTE** due to most electronic and mechanical parts coming in kits/packs, you'll likely spend more up front, and then have a lot of spare parts on hand.

 ## BOM